 * Click here for rating key

 Scott’s Restaurant & Bar Restaurant Review: This classic yet contemporary seafood and steakhouse restaurant is popular with the pre- and post-theater crowd from the nearby Segerstrom Center for the Arts complex.
 The interior has been renovated to reflect a more Southern style, with white-wood arched windows, gleaming gold brass and an airy feel.
 The classy bar is a good place to hang out during happy hour, as tasty appetizers and hand-shaken martinis are surprisingly inexpensive.
-Fried calamari is the standout starter; it comes prepared in a traditional style with garlic and lemon, or in a spicier version with tangy Tabasco and Worcestershire sauces.
+Fried calamari is the standout starter; it comes prepared in a traditional manner with garlic and lemon, or in a spicier Provençal-style version.
 Chowders are also a fine way to begin a meal, since Scott's has a sherry-finished, New England-style incarnation as well as a Manhattan-style soup with apple wood-smoked bacon.
-As for mains, the Chilean sea bass, cioppino and Prime hanger steak are all worthy dishes.
-Scott's also features a notable wine list and an ever-present sommelier.
-On weekends, the restaurant offers a two-course brunch with free-flowing Champagne and plated items like Nutella brioche french toast and crab eggs Benedict.
+As for mains, the Chilean sea bass, cioppino and Prime flat-iron steak are all worthy dishes.
+Scott's features a notable wine list and an ever-present sommelier.
+On weekends, the restaurant offers a two-course brunch with free-flowing mimosas and plated items like Nutella brioche french toast and Dungeness crab eggs Benedict.